 For both first-time and experienced home buyers, nothing will mess up a deal faster than fear of the unknown.
 That’s why home inspections make so much sense.

 If you’re selling, consider doing a pre-listing home inspection.
-In a competitive buyer’s market this will give you one leg up on the competition and will also help to avoid any unpleasant surprises when your buyer does theirs.
+In a competitive buyer’s market, this will give you a leg up on the competition and will also help to avoid any unpleasant surprises when your buyer does their own inspection.

 So with that in mind, let’s cover the three top ways for both sellers and buyers to make the most of a home inspection.

 Also known as a pre-listing or pre-marketing home inspection, this is basically an inspection that the seller would do before ever putting the house on the market.
 A detailed inspection will cost you a few hundred dollars, and to be honest, some sellers might consider this a waste of money.

 But smart sellers consider the money spent on a pre-listing home inspection as an investment rather than an expense.
 They’d rather know that they’re going to get the equity that has built up in their home when they sell to a qualified buyer making a full-price offer, instead of having the deal fall through when the buyer finds a deal-breaker problem.